 In accordance with to 49 CFR Section 26.65, in order to be an eligible DBE, a firm (including, its affiliates) must be an existing small business as defined by SBA standards.
-The District will apply current SBA business size standards found in 23 CFR Part 121 appropriate to the types of work the firm seeks to perform in federal1y-funded Contracts.
-Even if the firm meets the SBA requirements, a firm is not an eligible DBE in any federal fiscal year if the firm (including its affiliates) has had average annual gross receipts as defined by SBA regulations over the firm's previous three fiscal years in excess of \$23.98 million, as adjusted for inflation from time to time.
+The District will apply current SBA business size standards found in 23 CFR Part 121 appropriate to the types of work the firm seeks to perform in federal1y-funded Contracts based on the average gross receipts for the previous five years.
+Even if the firm meets the SBA requirements, a firm is not an eligible DBE in any federal fiscal year if the firm (including its affiliates) has had average annual gross receipts as defined by SBA regulations over the firm's previous three fiscal years in excess of \$30.40 million, as adjusted for inflation from time to time.